louis77/valentina-go/README.md

 err = row.Scan(&now)
 ```

+### Arrays

+Valentina supports the `ARRAY` type which is a fixed-size array of a specific underlying type.
+You can scan an array by using `[]any` as the destination type.

 ## Notes about Valentina SQL

 Placeholders for parameters are prefixed with a colon (`:`) and a number, starting from 1.
-This was, the same parameter can be used multiple times in the same query:
+This way, the same parameter can be used multiple times in the query:

 ```sql
 SELECT :1 + :2